gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    Lindskog, Daniel Mentz, and Sean Turner for their invaluable comments.

-   The authors of this document want to thank GitHub user vanrein for their contribution.
+   The authors of this document want to thank Daria Ivanova, Li Yan, and GitHub user vanrein for their contribution.

 --- back